emsifa/evo/README.md

 Evo provide custom response class `Emsifa\Evo\Http\Response\JsonResponse` and `Emsifa\Evo\Http\Response\ViewResponse` that is inherit from `Emsifa\Evo\DTO` class.
 They are all implements `Illuminate\Contracts\Support\Responsable`, so that they can be transformed to HTTP response.

-You can extend them to your response classes then use your response classes as return type of your controller action to get these benefits:
+You can extend them to your response classes then use your response classes as return type of your controller action to get these benefits below:

 * Easier to identify how the response data should be.
 * It prevents you to send wrong data types.
 Eg: integer as string, null to non-nullable property, etc.
-* It makes your endpoint can be generated to OpenAPI.
+* It makes Evo knows how to generate your endpoint into OpenAPI.
-* It also makes your endpoint mockable.
+* It makes Evo knows how to mock the response.

 #### Generate Response Class

 Evo provide `evo:make-response` command to generate response class.
-Here is the command signature:
+Here is its command signature:

 ```bash
 php artisan evo:make-response {classname} {...properties} {--view} {--json-template=}